 What does someone blog about for their birthday?
 Do I carry on like it’s any other day or make a big deal out of it?
 Personal modesty tells me to do the former, but my own bullshit advice columns say I should do the latter and take a moment to celebrate surviving another orbit around a ball of blindingly hot plasma.
 Frankly, the advice holds true because my last couple of years have been a bit rough and I find myself being a bit reflective.
 It’s easy to get caught up in the dark stuff, but what do we appreciate about life when we stop to think about it?
 What can someone like me say on a day like today?
 I guess the best I can do is give you a wonderful contradiction.

-There are really only three types of people when it comes to the Oscars: those who don’t care, those who are confused why other people are angry, and those who get angry about it.
+There are really only four types of people when it comes to the Oscars: those who don’t care, those who are confused why other people are angry, those who understand but watch anyway, and those who get angry about it.
 It’s not to trivialize the fact people are angry – it’s just a fact.
 A few years ago people were angry because The Dark Knight didn’t get a Best Picture nod.
 A couple years ago others were angry that Kathryn Bigelow was snubbed for Best Director.
 And these last couple years?
 People suddenly started to notice that the nominees couldn’t get whiter without being struck by lightning.

 And, every year, people start to write up these pieces about the newest flavor of Oscar rage.
 On the one hand, it’s valid to write about whatever makes you angry – in fact, I’d encourage it.
 On the other hand, rarely do you ever see anyone actually connecting the dots and recognizing the truth of the matter.
 Each new year comes with new think pieces about what’s wrong with the Academy and each time they come to a conclusion that really only deals with the current issue.
 As someone in one of those aforementioned articles said this time around, “The Oscars used to just be out of touch, now they’re almost certainly racist.”
 It just seems to be agreed on that the Academy finds new ways to screw up each year.